Moskau (song)

-"Moskau" (German for Moscow) is the second single by German Eurodisco group Dschinghis Khan (known as Genghis Khan in Australia and other countries) released in 1979.
+"Moskau" (German for Moscow) is the second single by West German Eurodisco group Dschinghis Khan (known as Genghis Khan in Australia and other countries) released in 1979.

 The band also recorded an English version, which they released in 1980 as "Moscow".

 History

 A 15-second snippet of the song was scheduled to be broadcast as part of the 1980 New Year's Eve television special, but this ultimately did not happen.

 In 2006, the song made its video game debut as a playable song in Taiko no Tatsujin Portable 2.
 On 15 September, the song was uploaded to YouTube, and it quickly became an internet meme related to Slavs.
 Most prominently, the meme was circulated on the image macro site YTMND, accompanied by the song's chorus or variations of it.

 The song was also played at the opening at the Eurovision Song Contest 2009 in Moscow, Russia for Semi-Final 2.

 "Moskau" was covered by Dancing Bros., and became a featured track in Just Dance 2014.

 In 2018, Dschinghis Khan re-recorded "Moskau" with new lyrics for the 2018 FIFA World Cup, which was hosted in Russia.
 For the German and English versions, the lead vocals were performed by former US5 member Jay Khan.
 Alexander Malinin and his daughter Ustinya performed the Russian version, titled "Moskva".
 The Spanish version, titled "Moscú", was performed by Jorge Jiménez and Marifer Medrano.